-The texts offered are selected on the basis of popularity and difficulty from those set by all three examination boards.
-Text seminars will be one day in length.
-Such intense immersion over the course of the day encourages full ownership of the texts studied.
-The morning session will be devoted to developing an understanding of the respective text's key themes, putting the text in its historical context and providing character studies.
-The afternoon session will include the careful analysis of exam papers, their formats and their rubric.
-Attention will be paid to the context options, where appropriate, and the seminars will conclude with the planning out of answers to past and future examination questions.
+The texts offered are selected on the basis of popularity Thursday 10 April American Literature: and difficulty from those set by all three examination The Great Gatsby in relation boards.
+Such intense immersion over the course of the day to The Grapes of Wrath encourages full ownership of the texts studied.
+The morning Friday 11 April Dystopia: 1984 and session will be devoted to developing an understanding The Handmaid's Tale of the respective text's key themes, putting the text in its historical context and providing character studies.
+The Weeks 1.2 and 3 afternoon session will include the careful analysis of exam The new A level specifications are no longer text specific papers, their formats and their rubric.
+Attention will be paid across all boards and the options are quite broad.
+We will to the context options, where appropriate, and the seminars therefore be offering bespoke four hour courses during this will conclude with the planning out of answers to past and period. future examination questions.